miguel-angel-monjas/master-thesis/cluster-management.md

 hdsf-slave-2
 ```

-## Format the HDFS filesystem via the NameNode
+## Format the HDFS filesystem via the *NameNode*
-(mind that you format again the filesystem in some time in the future, there will be errors related to inconsistent clusterID; datanodes on slave instances will keep the reference to the old namenode and thus you will need to delete and recreate data folders)
+(mind that you format again the filesystem in some time in the future, there will be errors related to inconsistent clusterID; *DataNodes* on slave instances will keep the reference to the old *NameNode* and thus you will need to delete and recreate data folders)
 ```bash
 $HADOOP_HOME/bin/hdfs namenode -format
 ```